AnjelinaD/Collab-repo/README.md

 #  Python

-This is a simple project I made to practice and learn.
+This is a simple project we made to practice and learn.

 ---